UstadMobile/door/README-REPLICATION.md

 You can use the optional LastChangedTime annotation so that the Door repository will automatically use the modification timestamp as a version identifier.

-The Door repository will generate a unique 64bit primary key where autoGenerate is set to true.
+Door will generate a unique 64bit primary key where autoGenerate is set to true.
 The 64bit key is based on a combination of the time, device identifiers, and a sequence number on the device.
 It can generate up to 4,096 unique primary keys per second (per table).
 This is loosely based on the Twitter snowflake approach.

 ### Replication Tracker Entity setup
 ```
-//There must be only one tracker per entity primary key - node id combination.
-@Entity(indices = [Index([value = "trkrEntityPrimaryKey", trkrDestinationNode"], unique = true)]
+@Entity(primaryKeys = arrayOf("trkrEntityPrimaryKey", "trkrDestinationNode"))
-class Entity_ReplicationTracker {
+class EntityReplicate {

-    @PrimaryKey(autoGenerate = true)
-    var trkrPrimaryKey: Long = 0

     @ReplicationEntityForeignKey
     var trkrEntityPrimaryKey: Long = 0